-Dec, 2015
+December 12, 2015

-To:
+To: XXXX

 Re: Invitation to participate on Workshop Program Committee – Better Decision Making through Maritime Traffic Monitoring & Modelling

 The unprecedented access to pertinent, pervasive, and persistent data on marine traffic provides rich opportunities for advancing research and evidence-informed decision-making regarding the risks and opportunities associated with human activity on the ocean.
-To this end, Clear Seas Centre for Responsible Marine Shipping, the Marine Environmental Observation Prediction & Response Network (MEOPAR) and exactEarth are planning a workshop on Better Decision Making through Maritime Traffic Monitoring & Modelling on April 13th and 14th, 2016 in Vancouver, BC.
+To this end, Clear Seas Centre for Responsible Marine Shipping, the Marine Environmental Observation Prediction & Response Network (MEOPAR) and exactEarth Ltd. are planning a workshop on Better Decision Making through Maritime Traffic Monitoring & Modelling on April 13th and 14th, 2016 in Vancouver, BC.

 The purpose of this workshop is to aid in circulating relevant knowledge among researchers engaged in maritime traffic monitoring and modeling research, and to foster communication among researchers, governments, industry representatives and decision-makers in the interest of increased dialogue and collaboration.
 We have outlined 3 specific objectives for this workshop:

-To communicate among attendees - best practices and approaches for handling maritime traffic data with aims to analyse and use within the maritime domain
+To communicate among attendees - best practices and approaches for managing maritime traffic data with aims to analyse and use within the maritime domain

 To identify and discuss wants, needs, and ‘use cases’ with respect to marine traffic data, from stakeholders’ and decision makers’ perspectives, as well as from researchers' and analysts’ perspectives